neohlm/pine-city-zoo-web-application/README.md

   Shows current weather conditions to help visitors plan their visit.

 - **Animals Page** (`animals.html`)
-  Features a gallery of animals with dedicated pages for lions, gorillas, pandas, and more.
+  Features a gallery of animals with dedicated pages for lions, gorillas, pandas and more.

 - **Feedback Page** (`feedback.html`)
   Allows visitors to submit feedback and view confirmation prompts.

 - **Places Page** (`places.html`)
-  Highlights restaurants, cafés, and sightseeing spots like the amphitheatre and monkey trail.
+  Highlights restaurants, cafés and sightseeing spots like the amphitheatre and monkey trail.

 ## 🖼️ Screenshots